thomastoledo/FleuveJS/README.md

 ```

 ### `fork` the Fleuve
+*Warning: might become a static operator rather than a method of the Fleuve class*

 You can fork a Fleuve.
 The new Fleuve will still be connected to the original Fleuve, but with some pre-processing operations.

 ```ts